URWAYios/ecwid/README.md

-# adding urway as a payment provider in ecwid
+# Adding URWAY as a Payment Provider in ECWID

 - To add URWAY plugin in eciwd we will have to get access to merchant account
 - after that you will have to do  changes in the repo using